ynt29/Olympics_Project/README.md

 ----------------------------------------------
 ### Report of Exploration
-จะสำรวจประเด็นต่าง ๆ ดังนี้
+This Project will analyze and report in 3 levels as follows;

-###### 1. ภาพรวม
+###### 1. International Level
-* แนวโน้มจำนวนนักกีฬาแต่ละประเทศ ทั้ง S และ W (1 Line Graph)
-* จำนวนนักกีฬาที่เข้าร่วม S 1980 and 1984, 2016 (World Map Graph) + อธิบายเรื่องสงครามเย็นกับโอลิมปิก
-* เปรียบเทียบจำนวนนักกีฬาชายและหญิง ทั้ง S และ W (2 Line Graphs)
-* สัดส่วนจำนวนนักกีฬาชายและหญิง ทั้ง S และ W (1 Graph)
-* แนวโน้มจำนวนชนิดกีฬาแต่ละประเภท ทั้ง S และ W (1 Line Graph)
+* Number of Athletes Participation of the Summer and Winter Games over year.
+* Number of Athletes Participation at the Summer Games by sex.
+* Number of Sports at the Summer Games.
-* Top 10 จำนวนเหรียญทอง ทั้ง S และ W
+* Top 10 countries medal table at the Summer Games.
-* Top 10 จำนวนเหรียญรวม ทั้ง S และ W
+* Top 10 countries gold medal table at the Summer Games.
-* เปรียบเทียบ 5 ทวีป ทวีปไหนได้เหรียญเยอะกว่ากัน
-* แต่ละทวีป ได้เหรียญจากกีฬาอะไรเป็นหลัก ?
+* Medal table at the summer Games by continent.
+* Top 10 gold medal counting at the Summer Games each continent by Events.

-###### 2. ระดับทวีปเอเชีย
+###### 2. Continental Level (Asia)
-* แนวโน้มของจำนวนเหรียญทองของนักกีฬาเอเชีย
-* ชายหรือหญิงได้เหรียญทองมากกว่ากัน ?
-* กีฬาอะไร ทำเหรียญทองให้ชาวเอเชียได้มากที่สุด ?
+* Number of Athletes Participation at the Summer Games over year.
+* Number of Gold medal at the Summer Games over year.
+* Top 10 countries gold medal table at the Summer Games.
+* Number of gold medal at the Summer Games by sex.

-###### 3. ประเทศไทย
+###### 3. Country Level (Thailand)
-* ประวัติศาสตร์ความสำเร็จของทัพนักกีฬาไทย
-* เรามีวีรบุรุษ หรือวีรสตรีมากกว่ากัน ?
+* Number of medal at the Summer Games by sport.
+* Number of gold medal at the Summer Games by sport.